 Now that you’ve read this, you’ll know to avoid carprofen drugs for your dog.
 But if your dog ever has to take them, ask your vet to do bloodwork first.
 And then get his liver enzymes tested every few months.
 Then, be on the lookout for symptoms like:

 - Jaundice (yellowing of skin or whites of eyes)

 - Lack of appetite

 - Behavior changes

-There’s one thing I haven’t mentioned yet.
-I left it for last because it’s important.
+There’s one more thing we saved for last because it’s important.
 It’s also ironic.

 Several studies show that NSAIDs actually damage the joints.
 Yes, that’s right.
 They do the very thing you most want to avoid in a dog with chronic joint issues.

 - University of North Carolina found COX-2 inhibitors slow bone and ligament healing.